QI-CSHL/QuantLabs2024/_sources/Lab02_Image_Processing_and_Basic_Detection.md

 ### Bonus Exercise: Using seeded watershed to build Cells from Nuclei

 - After you've enabled IdentifyPrimaryObjects, you can also enable IdentifySecondaryObjects, which is designed to take an initial, smaller, internal object (nearly always a nucleus) and build a larger object around it (nearly always a cell).
 Enable and run this module.
-- What settings correspond to our segmentation steps, as in IdentifyPrimary?
+- What settings correspond to our {term}`segmentation` steps, as in IdentifyPrimary?
 - Are there any settings that are new?
 Click the help button (<img src="images/lab02/Info.png" height="25px" />) to learn about what these do and how they work.

-### Even harder segmentation
+### Even harder {term}`segmentation`

 Nuclei are relatively easy to segment relative to cells - they are bright, fairly uniform, and often reasonably well spaced.
-How well can conventional segmentation work on cells, and how easily can it be done?
+How well can conventional {term}`segmentation` work on cells, and how easily can it be done?

 - Download the `DL4MIA/hard/train` [<u>https://tinyurl.com/qi2024labs</u>](https://tinyurl.com/qi2024labs)
 - Start a new CellProfiler project (or open a new CellProfiler window) and drag and drop that folder of images into the Images panel
 - Drag and drop the `advanced_untuned.cppipe` file into the CellProfiler pipeline panel.
-Other than the input module settings, no segmentation settings have been tuned at all in this pipeline.
+Other than the input module settings, no {term}`segmentation` settings have been tuned at all in this pipeline.
-- Try to create an accurate segmentation of these cells - you will want to turn the advanced settings on.
+- Try to create an accurate {term}`segmentation` of these cells - you will want to turn the advanced settings on.
 How well can you do?
 What settings seem to make the most difference?

 ```{hint}
 Here is what an experienced image analyst came up with - so at least this level of accuracy is possible!